 We are very pleased to announce that the University of East Anglia (UEA) has become the most recent organisation to join ELIXIR-UK, bringing our total number of member organisations to 19.
 You can view the full list of member organisations here.

-Researchers at the UEA have been aware of ELIXIR for some time, because they are based on the Norwich Research Park alongside the Earlham Institute, which houses the ELIXIR-UK coordination office.
-Despite these close links UEA was not a member of ELIXIR-UK until Steven Hayward, who is a Reader in Computational Biology, decided to initiate the process.
+Researchers at the UEA have been aware of ELIXIR for some time because they are based in the Norwich Research Park alongside the Earlham Institute, which houses the ELIXIR-UK coordination office.
+Despite these close links, UEA was not a member of ELIXIR-UK until Steven Hayward, who is a Reader in Computational Biology, decided to initiate the process.

 If you work at UEA and would like to learn more about how you can get involved in ELIXIR now that your organisation is a member, you can sign up to our mailing list, see which focus groups and communities you can get involved in or contact us directly for more information.